amir0sa155-a11y/Roblox-Ts-Advanced-AntiCheat/README.md

 ### 🔄 Dynamic Script Protection

 Scripts tagged with `AntiCheat` continuously change their names and locations.
 This keeps them hidden, making it impossible for exploiters to track them.
-This provides an extra layer of protection, since many exploits require a fixed target to locate and disable the anticheat.
+This provides an extra layer of protection, since many exploits require a fixed target to disable the anticheat.

 <div align="center">